He loves me. He loves me not.

 1. Great wall of Avoidance

-Avoidant individuals are known for hiding behind a wall of intimacy, which is why they act stoic and devoid of emotion.
+Avoidant people are known for hiding behind a wall of intimacy, which is why they act stoically and devoid of emotion.
 They think that if you take a peek into their lives, you’ll crush them in the end.

-If he confesses to murdering his neighbour though, run!
+If he confesses to murdering his neighbor though, run!

 Breaking down his emotional wall is the number one sign—and he’ll do it for you, even if it will cost him sleepless nights.